alsalih/bookbot/README.md

 # bookbot

-BookBot is a script that runs through the text of a book and returns some indicators such as word count and alphabetical character frequencies.
+BookBot reads a book and returns measurements and indicators such as:

+- word count
+- alphabetical character frequencies.